Marie of France, Countess of Champagne: Literary patronage

 Marie was a patron of literature and her court became a sphere of influence on authors and poets such as Andreas Capellanus, who served in her court and referred to her several times in his writing, Chrétien de Troyes, who credits her with the idea for his Lancelot: The Knight of the Cart, the troubadours Bertran de Born and Bernart de Ventadorn, Gautier d'Arras and Conon de Bétune.

 Being literate in both French and Latin, she amassed and maintained her own extensive library.
-Marie's half-brother King Richard, mentions her in a stanza from his celebrated poem J'a nuns hons pris, lamenting his captivity in Austria, was addressed to her.
+Marie's maternal half-brother King Richard I of England mentions her in a stanza from his celebrated poem J'a nuns hons pris, lamenting his captivity in Austria, was addressed to her.

 Death

 Marie died on 11 March 1198, not long after hearing the news of her son's death.
 She was buried in Meaux Cathedral.

 On 25 June 1562, rioting Huguenots devastated many edifices, including the Cathedral of Meaux; it was on this occasion that the tomb of Marie of Champagne, located in the choir, was destroyed.
 (Note: McCash state Protestants during the reformation destroyed Marie's tomb.
 She gives no dates.)